hackclub/hackclub/GUIDELINES.md

 - Does **not** use the imperative mood

-> Adding more pizza parlours to directory
+> Adding more pizza parlors to directory

 - Does **not** use the imperative mood